SebastianKlemkosky/CS-5363-901-Spring-2025-Programming-Languages-and-Compilers/pp3-post/lmo120-pp3/README.txt

 Example:
 To analyze a file named t1.decaf located in the samples directory, run:

 ./workdir/exec.sh samples/t1.decaf > output.s

-Concatenate the standard Decaf preamble (defs.asm) with your output into a final file final.s that can be loaded in SPIM or QtSPIM.
+Then concatenate the standard Decaf preamble (defs.asm) with your output into a final file final.s

 cat defs.asm output.s > final.s

+Use this file to be loaded in SPIM or QtSPIM.

 5. Expected Output:
 	# standard Decaf preamble